Regal Theater, Chicago: History

-The Regal was a lavishly decorated, featuring velvet seating, large pillars, and grand spaces.
-Costing $1.5 million (in 1928 dollars) to construct, the Regal opened new doors for African Americans in the entertainment business.
+The Regal was lavishly decorated, featuring velvet seating, large pillars, and grand spaces.
+Costing $1.5 million (in 1928 dollars) to construct, it was a venue that opened new doors for African Americans in the entertainment business.

 One of the house bands recruited for the Regal was Fess Williams and his Royal Flush Orchestra.
 They had been an opening act at the Savoy Ballroom and had begun to gain a following.
 Aware of their increased popularity, Balaban and Katz hired them as the Regal house band.

 Often compared to the Apollo in Harlem, the Regal actually opened six years earlier, and had double the seating capacity.
 Both theaters were able to attract several big names but, due to its size and central location, the Regal was arguably able to book bigger acts.

 Prior to the opening of the Regal, Chicago experienced the Great Migration, which brought a large number of blacks from the south into the city looking for a new life and work.
 After the signing of the Emancipation Proclamation in 1863, blacks began to slowly move from their southern homes.
-Once blacks had the ability to move away from their slave owners and find industrial jobs, the north was able to provide this “new life” for them.
-Over a 20-30 year period, waves of thousands of blacks left the south and entered major cities like Chicago, New York City, Detroit, and so on.
+Once blacks had the ability to move away from their slave owners and find industrial jobs, the north was able to provide this "new life" for them.
+Over a 20- to 30-year period, waves of thousands of blacks left the south and entered major cities such as Chicago, New York City, Detroit, and elsewhere.

 For most of its time, the Regal thrived with business by bringing in musical talents from across the country.
 People had some of the best times at the theater which helped spread the word about it and bring in more business.
 Eventually, with developments in technology like with the radio and TV, business began to decline.
 With the repercussions of all these factors, the Regal began losing more and more business which eventually led to the owner having to file bankruptcy and close down the theater in 1968.
 The building was later demolished in 1973.
 The site is now occupied by the Harold Washington Cultural Center.